-Yellow Fever Virus is a Flavivirus.
+Yellow Fever Virus is a flavivirus which is found in Africa, South America, Central America and parts of the Caribbean.
 Symptoms of Yellow Fever include high temperature, headache, nausea and vomiting, muscle pains and backache.
 One in four individuals may suffer from jaundice and bleeding from the gastrointestinal tract and other sites.